ansys/pyansys-geometry/doc/source/user_guide/shapes.rst

     )
     sketch.plot()

-Here sketch has been created on with its origin, subsequently calls segment methods which takes the first segment edges to use as a reference start point for the second segment.
+The sketch has been created with its origin as a starting point.
+Subsequent calls create segments, which take as a starting point the last point of the previous edge.

-It is also able to get the sketch with a newly created sketch objects with user-defined labels.
+It is also able to get a desired shape of the sketch object by taking advantage of the user-defined labels.

 .. code:: python